GuaniuPlan/HelloWorld/README.md

 # HelloWorld
-my first php pogram on github, hope me have good un there.
+my first php pogram on github, hope me have good fun there.